 Our most efficient, highest-capacity PX for seawater reverse osmosis desalination facilities.

-Building upon Energy Recovery’s track record of best-in-class performance, the PX Q400 is the next evolution of our industry-leading PX® Pressure Exchanger® technology.
+The PX Q400 offers best-in-class performance from Energy Recovery’s industry-leading PX® Pressure Exchanger® technology.
 Delivering energy and cost savings, the PX Q400 offers the lowest projected life cycle cost of any energy recovery device (ERD) for seawater reverse osmosis (SWRO) desalination, thanks to high performance and lower maintenance.
-The PX Q400 further innovates and improves upon what came before—enhancing efficiency, capacity, reliability, and value to ensure it remains the most trusted ERD in desalination.
+The PX Q400 provides superior performance from the most trusted ERD in desalination – enhancing efficiency, capacity, reliability, and value.
+At 77 dB, the PX Q400 is the quietest ERD on the market.

 Highest efficiency at the highest flow compared to our other PX Pressure Exchanger products